Deformations of Special Legendrian Submanifolds with Boundary (corrected version): Introduction and main results

-This is in contrast with the case of compact boundless special Legendrian submanifolds considered in Tomassini-Vezzoni Theorem.
-Such a local rigidity is similar to the case of a compact simply connected boundless special Lagrangian submanifold in McLean Theorem, and a stable result of minimal submanifolds proved by Simons \cite{Sim}.
+(i) is similar to the above Butsher theorem.
+In (ii), the second statement and the first one in case $l=1$ are similar to the case of compact special Legendrian submanifolds without boundary considered in Tomassini-Vezzoni Theorem above.
+The local rigidity in (iii) is similar to the case of a compact simply connected special Lagrangian submanifold without boundary in McLean Theorem, and Simons' rigidity result of stable minimal submanifolds with fixed boundary in \cite{Sim}.

 Now we turn to consider weaker boundary conditions.
 Let $(M,\alpha, J,\epsilon)$ be a $(2n+1)$-dimensional contact Calabi-Yau manifold, and $L\subset M$ be a compact special Legendrian submanifold with (non-empty) boundary.
-A normal vector field $V$ to $L$ is called {\bf boundary $\alpha$-constant} if $\alpha(V)|_{\partial L}$ is constant.
+A normal vector field $V$ to $L$ is called {\it boundary $\alpha$-constant} if $\alpha(V)|_{\partial L}$ is constant.
 The following result, which is stated in a similar way to McLean Theorem above, is similar to that of Tomassini and Vezzoni \cite{ToVe}.

 \begin{theorem} Let $(M,\alpha, J,\epsilon)$ be a $(2n+1)$-dimensional contact Calabi-Yau manifold, and and $L\subset M$ be a compact special Legendrian submanifold with (non-empty) boundary.
 A boundary $\alpha$-constant normal vector field $V$ to $L$ is the deformation vector field to a normal deformation through special Legendrian submanifolds if and only if $\alpha(V)$ is constant.
-Moreover the tangent space to such deformations can be identified with $\mathbb{R}$. \end{theorem}
+Moreover the tangent space to such deformations is given by $\mathbb{R}R_\alpha$, where $R_\alpha$ is the Reeb vector field of $\alpha$. \end{theorem}

+Similar to the case $L$ being compact and without boundary considered in Theorem~4.5 of \cite{ToVe} the deformation in Theorem~\ref{th:1.2} is also given by the isometries generated by the Reeb vector field, which is completely different from the deformation without boundary constraints as proved in Remark~5.1.

-The key points in the proof of Theorems~\ref{th:1.1} and \ref{th:1.2} are to find a suitable definition of scaffold for a special Legendrian submanifold with boundary and to prove a corresponding result with Lemma 5 of \cite{Bu}, Lemma~\ref{lm:3.1}.
+The key points in the proofs of Theorems~\ref{th:1.1} and \ref{th:1.2} are to find a suitable definition of scaffold for a special Legendrian submanifold with boundary and to prove a corresponding result with Lemma 5 of \cite{Bu}, Lemma~\ref{lm:3.1}.
 For the former we propose and study it in Section 2.
 The proof of the latter will be given in Section 3 and is more troublesome because we need to use not only contact neighborhood theorem but also symplectic neighborhood theorem.
 In Sections 4 and 5, we complete the proofs of Theorems~\ref{th:1.1} and \ref{th:1.2} respectively.